Stocks end mixed, breaking 4-day winning streak for S&P 500

 AP Business Writer

-Stock indexes are mixed on Wall Street in afternoon trading Tuesday, placing the market within striking distance of another record high as investors close out their positions for 2021.
+A wobbly day of trading on Wall Street left stock indexes mixed Tuesday, pulling the S&P 500 just below its latest record high.

-The S&P 500 was up 0.1% as of 3:45 p.m.
-Eastern.
-The benchmark index is coming off an all-time high on Monday, when it posted its fourth straight gain.
-The Dow Jones Industrial Average rose 0.4% and the Nasdaq was down 0.4%.
+The benchmark index slipped 0.1% after wavering between modest gains and losses.
+The slight loss snapped a four-day winning streak for the index, which set an all-time high on Monday.
+The Dow Jones Industrial Average rose 0.3% and the Nasdaq fell 0.6%.

-Some 66% of the companies in the S&P 500 were up, but a slide in technology, health care and communication stocks outweighed gains in industrial firms, banks and elsewhere in the market.
-Small company stocks also fell, pulling the Russell 2000 index 0.2% lower.
+Roughly 60% of the companies in the S&P 500 rose, but a slide in technology, health care and communication stocks outweighed gains in industrial firms, household goods makers and elsewhere in the market.
+Small company stocks also fell, pulling the Russell 2000 index 0.7% lower.

 “We did have four straight days of upward movement,” said Sam Stovall, chief investment strategist at CFRA.
 “Investors are keeping their fingers tightly crossed that we will end up with a positive ‘Santa Claus’ rally.”